Powerlearnproject/se-day1-assignment-AeroBirdCode/README.md

 #Part 1: Introduction to Software Engineering

-**Explain what software engineering is and discuss its importance in the technology industry.**
+**1. Explain what software engineering is and discuss its importance in the technology industry.**

-Software engineering is the systematic method of designing, developing, and maintaining software systems.
+-Software engineering is the systematic method of designing, developing, and maintaining software systems.
 It's critical because dependable software is used in almost every area, including healthcare, banking, aerospace and education.

-**Identify and describe at least three key milestones in the evolution of software engineering.**
+**2. Identify and describe at least three key milestones in the evolution of software engineering.**

-Structured Programming (1970s): Introduced clear structures, making code easier to follow.
+-Structured Programming (1970s): Introduced clear structures, making code easier to follow.
-Object-Oriented Programming (1980s): Enabled modular, reusable code.
+-Object-Oriented Programming (1980s): Enabled modular, reusable code.
-Agile Development (2000s): Increased flexibility with iterative development cycle
+-Agile Development (2000s): Increased flexibility with iterative development cycle

 **List and briefly explain the phases of the Software Development Life Cycle.**